nburmaso/upcgen/readme.md

 * Note that the order, and the number of the parameters are not fixed.
 * If a parameter is not specified by user, the default value will be used.
+* IMPORTANT: make sure that you have built the generator with support of a desired Pythia version, that you are going to pass via `PYTHIA_VERSION`

 ### Tips